cldjin/learnt/readme.txt

-Git is a version control system.
+Git is a version control distribute system.
 Git is free software
 Git is ok
+Git learning